Bastet: 12 Ways to Work With the Egyptian Cat Goddess of the Home

 - You’ve always been more of a sun person than a moon person

 As you get to know the Lady of Perfumes, the way you work with her in your spiritual practice will grow and be unique to your path.
-Here are nine ways (like the 9 lives of a cat) to get started working with the Egyptian Cat Goddess:
+Here are a few ways to get started working with the Egyptian Cat Goddess:

 1. Read and Research